-Tech stocks slide as bond yields rise ahead of Fed decision
+Ahead of Fed decision, Nasdaq slides as bond yields jump

 The Fed will “move toward the form of selling short-dated Treasurys and purchasing long-dated Treasurys, which would have the impact of flattening the yield curve,” said Sri Kumar, president of Santa Monica, California-based Sri-Kumar Global Strategies.
 “They will then watch the market and then as it looks like that move is not sufficient they will go to some other explicit form of control.”

-Policymakers will also update their economic projections which will be reviewed during Chair Powell's Q&A at 2:30 PM ET.
+Policymakers will also update their economic projections and Chairman Jerome Powell will hold a question and answer session at 2:30 PM ET.

 |Ticker